-A. Application Process
+A. Application Timeline

-The application and attachments, along with instructions for submitting the completed application, can be found on the BHBH Program website.
-Applications will be accepted through an application portal, beginning July 6, 2023.
+The application and attachments, along with instructions for submitting the completed application, can be found online.
+Applications will be accepted through an application portal beginning March 1, 2024.
 Applications may not be hand delivered or sent by email or mail.
-The deadline for all applications is September 15, 2023, at 4:00 p.m.
+Applications will be reviewed on a rolling basis over two periods.
+The first deadline for applications is April 17, 2024, at 4:00 p.m.
 PT.
-Applications submitted after the deadline will not be accepted.
+The second deadline is June 19, 2024, at 4:00 p.m.
+PT.
+Additional rolling application periods may be added until funds are depleted.
+Applicants that submit by the April 17, 2024, deadline will be scored against only other April 17, 2024, applicants that submit by the April 17, 2024, and any subsequent rolling deadlines.
+Applicants are encouraged to apply early for the largest availability of funds.